Marvel Comics Video Library

-The Marvel Comics Video Library, released by Prism Entertainment, was a series of VHS/Betamax tapes that featured episodes from animated series based on Marvel Comics characters.
+The Marvel Comics Video Library, released by Prism Entertainment, was a series of VHS and Betamax tapes that featured episodes from animated series based on Marvel Comics characters.
 A total of 24 tapes were released and included episodes from Spider-Man (1967), Spider-Man (1981), The Marvel Super Heroes, Fantastic Four (1978), The Incredible Hulk (1982) and Spider-Woman.
-Each tape ran for approximately 60 minutes, and included 2 full episodes.
-The first episode could be from any of the series, but the second episode was always from the 1981 or 1967 Spider-Man series.
+Each tape ran for approximately 60 minutes and included 2 full episodes.
+The first episode could be from any of the included series, but the second episode was always from either the 1967 or 1981 Spider-Man series.

-The volumes were released in a numerical sequence, and each one featured a title and cover relating to a character that appears in one or both of the episodes on the tape.
-Most covers included the title of one of the episodes as well.
-The videos came in a slightly oversized case with artwork from Marvel Comics on the outside, complete with episode descriptions on the back.
+The volumes were released in a numerical sequence, with odd-numbered volumes featuring hero characters and even-numbered volumes featuring villains as their focus character.
+Each volume featured a title and cover relating to a character that appears in one or both of its episodes, with most covers also including the title of one of the episodes.
+The videos were released in black clamshell cases with removable labels fitted behind clear plastic sleeves, with artwork from Marvel Comics on the outside and episode descriptions on the back.

-Characters featured included heroes such as Spider-Man, Hulk, Sub-Mariner, Captain America, Thor, and Iron Man, as well as villains such as Dr. Doom, the Vulture, Green Goblin, and Magneto.
+Characters featured included heroes such as Spider-Man, Hulk, Sub-Mariner, Captain America, Thor, and Iron Man, as well as villains such as Doctor Doom, the Vulture, Green Goblin, and Magneto.

-The intent was to keep going with the series until every available episode of the various series were released on tape.
-However, Prism canceled the arrangement after two cycles were released, one with the hero's names and one with a villain's name.
+The first eighteen volumes were released on September 17, 1985 at a suggested retail price of $19.95 each, positioning them as part of the emerging sell-through home video market at a time when most pre-recorded videocassettes were priced primarily for the video rental market.
+The first eighteen volumes each included a promotional segment announcing that twelve new volumes would follow every sixty days after the initial release.
+However, Prism canceled the arrangement after only two cycles: the initial eighteen-volume set and a follow-up six-volume set released in 1986, each of which was a second volume for a character or team that had appeared in the initial wave.